mozilla/glean/docs/user/user/testing-metrics.md

 ### Post-processing the results

 A post-processing step is required to convert the raw output in the file specified by `GLEAN_TEST_COVERAGE` into usable output for coverage reporting tools.
+Currently, the only coverage reporting tool supported is [codecov.io](https://codecov.io).

 This post-processor is available in the `coverage` subcommand in the [`glean_parser`](https://github.com/mozilla/glean_parser) tool.